 Ninnekah High School wins 2017 Oklahoma Envirothon

-ARDMORE, Okla. — The Ninnekah High School team placed first at the Oklahoma Envirothon competition held in March at the Noble Foundation.
-This was the third year Noble Academy, the Noble Foundation's youth education and outreach program, hosted the Oklahoma Envirothon competition.
+ARDMORE, Okla. — The Ninnekah High School team placed first at the Oklahoma Envirothon competition held in March at the Noble Research Institute.
+This was the third year Noble Academy, the Noble Research Institute's youth education and outreach program, hosted the Oklahoma Envirothon competition.

 Noble Academy will sponsor the Ninnekah team as they represent Oklahoma at the North American competition on July 23-29, in Emmitsburg, Maryland.
 The winning team members are: Kaylee Crutchfield, Dakota Dinsmore, Kailee Fitzpatrick, Ethan Mann and Caden Smith.
 The team adviser is Connie Taylor.

 "This team was dedicated and worked all school year to accomplish this goal," Taylor said.
 "The students are involved in several other extra-curricular activities, which made Envirothon practice challenging.
 Their discipline and work ethic were determining factors this year, and I'm proud of them."

 The Oklahoma School for Science and Mathematics "B" team placed second, and the Southern Oklahoma Technology Center team placed third.

 During the competition, students rotated among four stations that focused on aquatic ecology, forestry, soil and wildlife.
 Each station included a written test based on the discussions.
 Each team also gave a presentation on agricultural soil and water conservation stewardship, this year's special topic.

 "We look forward to competing in the North American competition," Taylor said.
 "It will be a great opportunity to learn more about the competition and to meet students from other states.
 This will be a great learning experience for them."